mongoq/netduke32/README.md

 What works in this repo:

-* Compilation of source code with Linux
+* Compilation of source code with Linux and Windows
-* Potentially removing out-of-sync message when combining Linux and Windows systems
+* Potentially removing *out-of-sync message* when combining Linux and Windows systems
-* Python scripts for client / server connection
+* Python scripts for client / server connection initiation
 * Map selection on startup

 TODO:

-* Describe usage more detailed
 * Maps as Download - where to host 226MB?
 * Windows MSYS2 compilation guide / .exe generation
 * Check out-of-sync error removal patch works with Linux <-> Windows
 * Integrate FritzBox UDP port open script
-* Description of Wireguard trick with dedicated server
+* Description of Wireguard trick with dedicated server (IPv4 address required for the server)
 * Windows Python standalone .exe for client / server scripts with icon